FREE AND CONFIDENTIAL SERVICES img Make an Appointment img (970) 239-2272

 You Choose the Adoption Plan

 If you want to continue contact with your child and their adoptive family, choose an open or semi-open plan.
-In Colorado, you and the parents can draft a post-adoption contact agreement stating how and when you want contact.
+In Colorado, you and the parents can draft a post-adoption contact agreement with an attorney, stating how and when you want contact.

 Select a closed adoption plan if you would like to remain anonymous.